Jet Charge with Global Event Shapes: Probing Quark Flavor Dynamics: Introduction

 \section{Introduction}

 Global Event shapes are infrared and collinear safe observables that characterize the geometric pattern of hadronic energy flows in the final state.
 They act as a continuous measure of how pencil-like, planar, or spherical the ``shape" of the final state radiation is.
-Examples of global event shapes include thrust~\cite{Farhi:1977sg,Dasgupta:2002dc}, heavy jet mass~\cite{Clavelli:1979md}, sphericity~\cite{Bjorken:1969wi}, C-parameter~\cite{Parisi:1978eg}, Broadening~\cite{Georgi:1977sf}, N-Jettiness~\cite{Stewart:2010tn}, and 1-Jettiness~\cite{Kang:2012zr,Kang:2013wca,Kang:2013nha,Kang:2013lga,Kang:2014qba,Chu:2022jgs,Cao:2024ota,Ee:2025scz} for Deep Inelastic Scattering (DIS).
-They have been studied in a variety of applications, including precision extractions of the strong coupling constant $\alpha_s$~\cite{Becher:2008cf, Abbate:2010xh,Abbate:2012jh} and the top quark mass~\cite{Fleming:2007qr,Fleming:2007xt,Hoang:2017kmk}.
+Examples of global event shapes include thrust~\cite{Farhi:1977sg,Dasgupta:2002dc}, heavy jet mass~\cite{Clavelli:1979md}, C-parameter~\cite{Parisi:1978eg}, Broadening~\cite{Georgi:1977sf}, N-Jettiness~\cite{Stewart:2010tn}, and 1-Jettiness~\cite{Kang:2012zr,Kang:2013wca,Kang:2013nha,Kang:2013lga,Kang:2014qba,Chu:2022jgs,Cao:2024ota,Ee:2025scz} for Deep Inelastic Scattering (DIS).
+They have been studied in a variety of applications, including precision extractions of the strong coupling constant $\alpha_s$~\cite{Becher:2008cf, Abbate:2010xh,Abbate:2012jh,Bell:2023dqs,Benitez:2024nav,Benitez:2025vsp} and the top quark mass~\cite{Fleming:2007qr,Fleming:2007xt,Hoang:2017kmk,Bachu:2020nqn,Dehnadi:2023msm}.
 Such global event shapes have also been computed to very high accuracy and compared to data \cite{Becher:2008cf,Chien:2010kc,Hoang:2025uaa}, providing important tests of perturbative QCD and hadronization models.
+Recently, there have also been many developments in the use of energy-energy correlators (EEC)~\cite{Basham:1979gh,Basham:1978zq,Basham:1978bw,Basham:1977iq} as a probe of QCD and hadronization, complementing traditional global event shapes.
+Detailed and comprehensive reviews of EECs can be found in Refs.~\cite{Neill:2022lqx,Moult:2025nhu}.